joaoqueiroz-code/joaoqueiroz-code/README.md

-Hello everyone 👋🏾!
+Hi, everybody!

-📘 I'm a Front-End developer and I'm always willing to learn new things!
+I'm a Front-End developer and I'm always learning new things!

-📕 Programming is solving problems (bugs), finding unthinkable solutions for certain situations.
-In the programming I find the combination of two things I love, helping people and solving problems!
+I have fun solving problems and helping to evolve more and more programming.

-✨ We can find different ways to see things, just be calm and attentive.
+Just do it!

 ## Back-end development languages